GoogleCloudPlatform/community/tutorials/managing-gcp-projects-with-terraform/index.md

 Note that SSH may not work unless your organization user also has access to the newly created project resources.

 ## Cleaning up

-First, destroy the resources created by Terraform:
+First, permanently delete the resources created by Terraform:

 ```sh
 terraform destroy